4.5 Reviewed by SusanRating:

 By far the favorite feature of just about everyone is the flat bowl cover.
 It’s easier to snap into place and easier to clean than the standard lid/pusher assembly.
 Many people use it exclusively because their routine food processor jobs are things like hummus, pesto, salsa, nut butters, and chopping vegetables.

 Recent years have seen lots of complaints in general about the decline in quality of Cuisinart appliances.
 Only a few owners expressed that opinion about this model, and the majority disagree.
 You’ll find numerous reports from people who feel that of all the Cuisinart models, this one is much closer to the high quality level this company produced in years gone by.
+Perhaps that is why this model is a good many years old and still one of Amazon’s top sellers.

 All of the serious complaints I found involve units that were dead on arrival.
 In that case you shouldn’t even have to file a warranty claim – that is, if you buy from Amazon then it’s super easy to send it back to them, at their expense.